Frequently

 Q: Do all doctors use the same anaesthetic method? –No. Doctors have different beliefs and practices with respect to anaesthetic use.
 EMLA and other topical anesthetic creams are not very effective and in some cases can cause problematic side effects.
 Dr. Greenberg does not recommend the use of EMLA.
 Dr. Greenberg uses local injectable anesthetics (as mentioned above).
 The literature supports the use of local injectable anesthetics for babies undergoing circumcision.
 When choosing a doctor or Mohel (circumciser) to do your son’s circumcision or Bris, you should ask about the doctor or Mohel manages pain.

 Q: What methods of circumcision are used by other doctors? –The Gomco Clamp – This is the most common technique used by physicians.
-It requires much longer to perform and involves much more tissue handling.
+It requires more time to perform and involves much more tissue handling.

 The Plasty Bell – With this technique the baby must go home with a small plastic device tied on to his penis that allows the foreskin to rot off over subsequent days.
 This is a more lengthy procedure and open to more problems.